OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-136.md

 ## Psalm 136:2

-Give thanks to the God of gods,
+Give thanks to Him, the God of gods,

 > His love endures forever.

 ## Psalm 136:3

-Give thanks to the Lord of lords,
+Give thanks to Him, the Lord of lords,

 > His love endures forever.